atrick/swift/docs/TypeSafeMemory.rst

 1. the types may be identical or aliases of each other
 2. one type may be a tuple, enum, or struct that contains the other type as part of its own storage
-3. one type may be an existential such that a conformance may contain the other type as part of its own storage
+3. one type may be an existential such that conforming types may contain the other type as part of its own storage
 4. both types may be classes and one may be a superclass of the other